 Phase 1: End of Semester Calculation

-- Students who meet the SAP policy will be set as satisfactory for summer (if attending) and for the following academic year.
+• Students who meet the SAP policy will be set to Making Satisfactory Academic Progress for the next semester the student attends.

-- Students who do not meet the SAP requirements will be set as unsatisfactory for summer (if attending) and for the next academic year.
+• Students who do NOT meet the SAP requirements will be set to “Warning” or “Suspended” for the next semester a student attends.

 Please note that while passing grades (P) and (S) are treated as completed units, they do not count in the GPA calculation.